Flag of the Free French

 19 October 1939 Founding of the SS V-Division (eventually this was to become the Das Reich Division) in the Czechoslovakian Protectorate near Pilsen.
 It incorporated the Der Führer Regiment from the very beginning

-11 December 1941 The United States of America declared war on Germany hours after Germany declared war on the USA (the USA had previously declared was on Japan following their attack on Pearl Harbour on 7th December 1941).
+11 December 1941 The United States of America declared war on Germany hours after Germany declared war on the USA (the USA had previously declared war on the Empire of Japan following their attack on Pearl Harbour on 7th December 1941).

 1939 - 1945 Das Reich Division, with the Der Führer Regiment as an integral part, was in more-or-less constant action throughout the war, first in Poland, then France, then Russia, back to France again and finally in Hungary at the end of the war in Europe on 8 May 1945